tomdickson1/PatternAnalysis-2025/recognition/s4698845_improved_unet_pelvis/README.md

-# Improved 3D UNet for Volumetric Segmentation of Pelvis Dataset
+# Improved 3D UNet for Volumetric Segmentation of Pelvis Dataset (Hard Difficulty)

 The files contained in this directory implement the Improved 3D UNet from [1], and apply it to segment the pelvis dataset from [4].